GitHubDragonFly/Android_User_Controls/README.md

   - could potentially be used as a weather vane since it can show the Direction suffix.
   - possibly use either Arc or Pie to sweep the angle for better visual appearance, see the screenshot.
   - it has publicly accessible methods: CurrentValue() for reading and setCurrentValue(newFloatValue) for writing.
-  - set the control's layout_width / layout_height to the same value to avoid any odd graphics.
 - LEDLight
   - a control that can be turned ON/OFF and Blink (which is of a higher order but will restore the last ON/OFF state once the blinking stops).
   - it has publicly accessible methods: isLED_ON() and isLED_Blink() for reading and setLED_ON(newBooleanValue) and setLED_Blink(newBooleanValue) for writing.
-  - set the control's layout_width / layout_height to the same value to avoid any odd graphics.

 Screenshot is included in each control's folder.